 The radio only seeks and scans stations with a strong signal that are in the selected band.

-i (Information): Press this button to switch the display between the radio station frequency and the time.
-When the ignition is off, press this button to display the time.
+i (Information) (Base Radio with CD): Press to switch the display between the radio station frequency and the time.
+When the ignition is off, press to display the time.